nerijusdu/vesa/README.md

 Other:
 - [X] Web GUI
-- [ ] Generate github actions for deployment
+- [X] Generate github actions for deployment
-  - [ ] Api endpoint to deploy newer version instead of ssh
+  - [X] Api endpoint to deploy newer version instead of ssh
 - [ ] Secret manager
+- [ ] Create a tempate without creating a container